nodebox/nodebox.github.io/node/documentation/using/animation.md

 title: Working with Animation
 ---

-You should already have read the [tutorial on basic animation](/node/documentation/tutorial/animation.html).
-This pages goes into more detail and shows tricks and techniques.
+You should already have read the [tutorial on basic animation](/node/documentation/tutorial/animation.html) befor continuing.
+This pages goes more into detail and shows tricks and techniques.

 Conceptually, NodeBox animation is very easy to understand.
 Every frame, NodeBox sets the value of FRAME to the current frame number.
 By referring to it over a frame node, you can create animations.